niveau/niveau/README.md

 We need some persistence of the log level, so new instances can load it.
 To achieve this, we use Redis as it provides both storage and change notification via [keyspace notifications](https://redis.io/topics/notifications).

-This package provides a CLI interface to chnage the log configuration.
+This package provides a CLI interface to change the log configuration.
 There are several options to invoke it:
 * [CF task][1]
 * [ssh] to a running application

 Deployment options:
 * As a separate app
-  - Can be used for application that do not run on Node.js
+  - Can be used for applications that do not run on Node.js
   - May not run all the time, executing CF task will start a temporary instance automatically
   - One more app to manage
-* As part of an existing node.js app
+* As part of an existing Node.js app
   - No additional app

 Application should be bound to a Redis instance.